sahilraza12/PalindromeCheckerJava-/README.md

-# PalindromeCheckerJava-
+# PalindromeCheckerJava
-Simple Java program to check if a string is a palindrome -
+Simple Java program to check if a string is a palindrome